SRD-Archive/srd-archive/Heroic Cairn/Heroic Cairn.md

 Starting Gear:

-* You start with your Grimoire with a random spell inscribed..
+* You start with your Grimoire with two random spells inscribed.
 * Roll 1d6 on the Armor Table.
 * Don’t roll on the Helmets and Shields Table.
 * Roll the rest as usual.